cesar-douady/open-lmake/doc/src/rule_selection.md

 ### Sources

-The second step is to check target agains sources and source directories.
+The second step is to check target agains sources and source dirs.

 If the target is listed as a source it is deemed buildable.
 No execution is associated, though, the file modifications made by the user are tracked instead.

-If the target is within a directory listed as a source directory (i.e. appears ending with a `/` in the manifest), it is deemed buildable if it exists.
+If the target is within a dir listed as a source dir (i.e. appears ending with a `/` in the manifest), it is deemed buildable if it exists.
 If it does not exist, it is not buildable.
 In both cases, the process stops here.

-### Up-hill directory
+### Up-hill dir

-The third step is to see if a up-hill directory (i.e. one of the directory along the directory path leading to the file) is (recursively) buildable.
+The third step is to see if a up-hill dir (i.e. one of the dir along the dir path leading to the file) is (recursively) buildable.

 If it is the case, the rule selection process stops here and the file is not buildable.